School Hygiene Project

 Locally, Lifebuoy partnered with the Department of Health and the Department of Basic Education to provide hygiene and sanitation education to every grade one learner in 15 000 public primary schools.
 This project has proved widely successful, reaching over 2 million school children through the National Schools Hygiene and Sanitation Programme.
 This 5-year partnership wants to reach over 5 million children and teach them more about good hygiene habits.

-They do not end with just teaching good handwashing habits, but they also donate new equipment to help keep up the newly learned habits at school.
+They do not end with just teaching healthy hand hygiene habits, but they also donate new equipment to help keep up the newly learned habits at school.
 In 2019, Lifebuoy visited 5 schools where they donated 25 new handwashing basins in partnership with TopT.
 They also handed out Lifebuoy hygiene soap samples and pamphlets.

 With studies saying that 60% of South Africans do not wash their hands after visiting the toilet or before they eat, even if they do, they do not use soap, it is important to teach good handwashing habits to the people especially children.
 Handwashing can reduce the rate of diarrhoeal infections by almost 50% and acute respiratory diseases by up to 25% in children.